 To support the development of the programme, the following companies have provided unrestricted grants:

 - Boehringer Ingelheim

-EPAP is currently available in English, Dutch, French, Italian and German and we are keen to translate the programme into other languages.
+EPAP is currently available in English, Dutch, French, Italian, German and Spanish and we are keen to translate the programme into other languages.

 If you would like to follow the programme in your own language and it is not on the list, please contact EPAP@europeanlung.org.